Book Now

 Accommodation Facilities at Ghandruk Village

 • Toilet Facilities: The majority of the tea houses along the Ghandruk Trek route provide communal restrooms.
 These are frequently squat toilets, which are widespread throughout much of Nepal.
-But some tea houses provide you attached bathroom.
+But some tea houses provide you an attached bathroom.
 It depends upon the facilities and services you prefer and pay for.
 It's essential to maintain good hygiene because lavatory facilities may get more basic as you ascend in height.

 • Accommodations: There are several places to stay in Ghandruk, from modest tea houses to comfortable lodges.
 As you ascend in altitude, keep in mind that lodging quality can vary and that amenities might be more basic.
 Simple but wholesome meals are often served at tea rooms and lodges, and you can enjoy the warmth of the locals.